 - Food in the Park: There is one food stand in the park, Tacocina, which serves a variety of snacks, tacos (including two veg-friendly options), and drinks (non-alchoholic, plus beer, wine, and cocktails).
-Tacocina is cash only, and it’s open Sunday to Thursday from 11:00 am to 10:00 pm, and Friday and Saturday from 11:00 am to 11:00 pm.
+Tacocina is cash only.

 - Other food nearby: On my visit, there was a classic NYC food cart parked right outside the park.
-There’s also a plethora of food options nearby in Williamsburg.
-Some of my favorites are Vanessa’s Dumplings, Radegast Hall and Biergarten, and Caracas Arepa Bar.
+There's also a plethora of food options nearby in Williamsburg.
+Two of my favorites are Vanessa's Dumplings and Radegast Hall and Biergarten.

 - What to Wear: Bring a hat and apply sunscreen.
 The park has lots of trees, but they're small, and there isn't much shade.

 - Stay: Looking for a hotel in Williamsburg?
 The Wythe Hotel is always a popular option.

 - Learn more: Visit the park website to learn more about park features, history, events, and more.

 There is so much to do in New York, that sometimes it's hard to know where to start!
 Here are some of my fave spots:

 - More Brooklyn Parks - Planning to spend more time in Brooklyn?
 Then don't miss my guide to the Best Parks in Brooklyn ... there are so many amazing spots in this borough!